Biennale College Cinema – Eighth Edition

 The participants will pay their own travel expenses for the October workshop, whereas the travel expenses (in economy class) for the selected teams for the December and January workshops will be paid by the Biennale di Venezia.

 Each team (composed of one director and one producer) may bring an extra collaborator during the workshop –a screenwriter, director of photography, etc., -but all the relative costs for travel, room and board will be at the expense of the team.

 F. Training Activities

-At the beginning of December 2018, a 4-day workshop will be organized in Venice (December, 3rd – 6th; travel dates: 2nd and 7th) and it will be focused on the script development to prepare it to move on to the second draft.
+At the beginning of December 2019, a 4 days workshop will be organized in Venice (December, 3rd – 6th; travel dates: 2nd and 7th) and it will be focused on the script development to prepare it to move on to the second draft.

-During this phase, the online activities of community building and audience engagement will continue under the supervision of the team composed of the Head of Studies.
+During this phase, the online activities of community building and audience engagement will continue under the supervision of the Head of Studies.

 G. Allocation of the funds for the production and signature of the agreement.